-In addition the Head of Learning Development acts as the SENCo for the school and oversees all access arrangements for public examinations as well as a screening programme on entry to the School.
+The Head of Learning Development acts as the SENDCo for the school and oversees access arrangements for public examinations as well as a screening programme for all pupils on entry to the School.